opengovsg/eslint-config-opengovsg/README.md

 ## Usage

 Our default export contains all of our ESLint rules, including ECMAScript 6+.
-It requires `eslint`, `eslint-config-prettier` and `eslint-config-google`.
+It requires `eslint` and `eslint-config-standard`.

 Install the correct versions of each package, which are listed by the command: